greghendershott/racket-mode/CONTRIBUTING.md

 ## Package dependencies

-racket-mode depends on some other packages.
+Racket Mode depends on some other packages.
 In `racket-mode.el` see the `Package-Requires:` line.

 You can install these manually with <kbd>M-x package-install</kbd>, or, run `make deps`.
 The latter is also used by `.travis.yml`.

-The recent trend has been for racket-mode to depend on fewer packages, not more.
+The recent trend has been for Racket Mode to depend on fewer packages, not more.
 For example `dash.el` was dropped in favor of using native Emacs Lisp constructs.
+Likewise `s.el`.

 Having said that, if your PR truly needs a new package, please make sure your PR updates all of: